liqunkang/orca_TOC/README.md

 - [ ] Add support for the `ORCA FILE OUTLINE` view to automatically scroll to the current line in the ORCA output file.
 - [x] Syntax highliting for the ORCA output file based on the TOC entries.
 - [ ] Add settings for enabling/disabling the syntax highlighting for the ORCA output file.
+- [ ] Add command for unfold/fold all TOC entries

 ## Roadmap